 - Science Week during which a programme of trips and events are arranged in school involving the STEM subjects and KS3 lessons have a STEM focus

-- There are a variety of external speakers and visits arranged through PSHEE & Citizenship addressing topical issues
+- There are a variety of external speakers and visits arranged through PSHRE addressing topical issues

-- Our careers education, information, advice and guidance programme is supported by visits to careers fairs, external speakers from alumnae through our partnership with Future First, business mentoring through our partnership with Rothschild and work experience for all Year 10 and some Year 12 students.
+- Our careers education, information, advice and guidance programme is supported by visits to careers fairs, external alumni speakers through our partnership with Future First, mentoring through our partnership with The Big Alliance, and employer engagement opportunities for all students.

 We have a variety of after school clubs and homework clubs for students in all key stages.